Mjz86/c_colon/mcc.md

  2. minimal and fast stack spill :

- when all the registers modifted are known , we can just put values in thoes that are not modified,
+ when all the registers modifted are known , we can just put values in those that are not modified,

- when presssure is too high , all the registers are stored(call)/loaded(return) at once (or even have entier hot code sections that do this via a ```move ret ip; jump __mccabiv1::pop_all or jump __mccabiv1::push_all```), on architechures like x86 , cpus can parrarelize multiple stores or multiple loads but not intertwined load and stores like thoes in cxx calls.
+ when presssure is too high , all the registers are stored(call)/loaded(return) at once (or even have entier hot code sections that do this via a ```move ret ip; jump __mccabiv1::pop_all or jump __mccabiv1::push_all```), on architechures like x86 , cpus can parrarelize multiple stores or multiple loads but not intertwined load and stores like those in cxx calls.

  also the fastdyncaller qualifier really helps reduce the register usage.